NVIDIA/NVFlare/docs/faq.rst

 #.
 Can I use the same "run_number" as previously used?

     Yes, you can re-use the same "run_number" as previously used.
 The "run_number" serves as an FL training workspace.
 The FL training logs, such as tensorboard, training stats, etc, are stored within the same "run_number" workspace.
+Note that the app folder from the previous run will be replaced by the new run's folder.

 #.
 What should I do if the admin notices one client's training is behaving erroneously or unexpectedly?